 LAS VEGAS -- Wide area networks (WANs) were never originally designed to handle the amount of traffic video imposes.
-Now business critical applications must contend with video traffic,
+Now business critical applications must contend with video traffic, because video-enabled desktop computers and mobile devices are finding their way to the enterprise.

 Employees have become familiar with consumer video services, like Skype's video conferencing and Google's video chat.
 Some are even using these consumer video-conferencing services to bypass enterprise communications that are lacking features and capabilities they've become familiar with.